-USC College Prep, Orange Campus will be the fourth school of Ednovate, the charter management organization established by the USC Rossier School of Education.
-USC Hybrid High School, the CMO's first site, has benefited greatly from the support provided by Rossier, including in-kind support with fundraising, real estate, and cash flow.
+USC Hybrid High School is the first and flagship school of Ednovate, the charter management organization established by the USC Rossier School of Education.
+USC Hybrid High School and the other Ednovate schools have benefited greatly from the support provided by Rossier, including in-kind support with fundraising, real estate, and cash flow.
 Many of USC's staff members have become very invested in USC HHS's success and have lent their expertise and time to supporting the school, most notably Dean Karen Symms Gallagher of the Rossier School of Education and Board Chair of Ednovate.
-Like the Ednovate schools before it, USCOC will benefit greatly from its affiliation with this world-class research institution.
+HHS benefits greatly from its affiliation with this world-class research institution.

 Additionally, part of Ednovate's mission of making a Positive Multigenerational Change is a desire to positively impact the field of teaching, particularly in the area of blended learning.
-As Ednovate teachers learn more about what works well in blended learning, USC researchers will conduct studies on the campuses and publish their findings, allowing the learning taking place in these small schools to have a larger impact locally and nationally.
+As Ednovate teachers learn more about what works well in blended learning, USC researchers will conduct studies on the campuses and publish their findings, allowing the learning taking place in these small schools to have a larger impact locally and nationally.21